error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/PAIRED_TEST_ANALYSIS_COMPLETE.md

 ### The Critical Investigation: Why Does Performance Vary?

 **The Question That Changed Everything:**
-Instead of accepting 51% as a model limitation, we asked: **"Why does SEG excel in photon sphere (82%) but achieve only 51% overall?"**
+Instead of accepting 51% as a model limitation, we asked: **"Why does SSZ excel in photon sphere (82%) but achieve only 51% overall?"**

 **Systematic Analysis Revealed:**
 1. **Photon Sphere Excellence (82%):** Data from emission-line spectroscopy, complete parameters, local metric measurements